h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 In the past few days, the market has crashed hard on basically everything, including Bitcoin.
 Financial losses naturally come with negative emotions and various theories of justification.
-Is cronavirus really the culprit?
+Is coronavirus really the culprit?
 Is it the oil war?
 Or are they just excuses for something more fundamental?
-Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us frankly do not pocess.
+Perhaps nobody really knows since it might require a certain amount of higher dimensional insights which most of us frankly do not possess.
 Surprisingly, I wasn't that much affected emotionally by the price this time like the roller coaster feeling I got from 2017 to 2018.
 Perhaps it has to do with the fact that my growing appreciation to the crypto space (primarily Bitcoin) over the